 North Carolina law requires that sex offenders register with the Sheriff of the county in which they live, if they are North Carolina residents.
 The law also requires sex offenders who are non-resident students or non-resident workers to register with the Sheriff of the county in which they work or attendschool.
-The North Carolina Registry of Sex Offenders may also be viewed at the Watauga County Sheriff's Office.
+The North Carolina Registry of Sex Offenders may be viewed at the Watauga County Sheriff's Office or you may access it directly on-line at: